weikaih04/weikaih04.github.io/README.md

 ## 🎓 Education
 - **University of Washington**
-  *B.S. in Computer Science, Minor in Applied Mathematics*
+  *B.S. in Computer Science, Minor in Applied Mathematics and Statistics*
   2023 – 2027 (Expected)

 ## 📰 News